ianblenke/docker-ceph-dash/README.md

 Or simply add the contents of this file to your [Deis](http://deis.io) cloud-init user-data yaml file.

 You could also probably PaaS deploy this with some effort.
 If you manage that, please fork this project and generate a PR with some instructions!

+# Monitoring / Alerting

+With this deployed, you can now poll for parsable json with something like:

+    curl -H "Content-Type: application/json" https://ceph-dash.example.com